 I begin writing this entry at 10:47 on a Saturday morning.
 Just about exactly one week ago to the minute I got a phone call from my friend Susan.
-She and my wife Betty had gone to take Susan’s dog Dundee and our dog Spot for a walk.
+She and my wife Betty had taken Susan’s dog Dundee and our dog Spot for a walk.
 Spot and Dundee tend to cavort with great enthusiasm on such excursions, and so it came to pass, Susan told me, that Spot, in her joyous sport and frolic, had knocked Betty over, and now Betty could not get up.
 Could I please come help?

 Nor was this Betty’s first flight on a flying ambulance from Martha’s Vineyard to Boston: on the day we learned that Tr**p had been elected President, Betty had suffered a massive pulmonary embolism, and, thank Fred, she had collapsed in a public place where some citizens had seen her, and called 911.
 On that occasion also I had followed by automobile on ferry and highway, after gathering some necessities, including cash.

 Hip replacement surgery occurred on Monday.
 I spent most of Sunday through Thursday hanging out with Betty in her hospital room or, at night, crashing on a couch at my friend Gary’s house in Arlington.
-I also squeezed in a quick trip to the Vineyard to deal with Spot and one or two other things.
+I also squeezed in a quick trip back to the Vineyard to deal with Spot and one or two other things.
 During this time I tried to work on my John Sundman: Famous Author project, but without much success.

 All of your attention are belong to us

-Over the years I’ve seen Jakob have dozens of seizures, starting from the very first time when he was about a year and a half old, sitting there in his diaper in the middle of kitchen floor in our house in Gardner, Massachusetts, shaking like a skeleton in a Looney Tune.
-I am a connoisseur of his postictal states.
-I know the signs that tell whether he is (a) in the clear or (b) in danger and likely to seize again.
+Over the years I’ve seen Jakob have several dozens of seizures, starting from the very first time when he was about a year and a half old, sitting there in his diaper in the middle of kitchen floor in our house in Gardner, Massachusetts, shaking like a skeleton in a Looney Tune.
+I am a connoisseur of his post-ictal states.
+I know the signs that tell whether Jakob is (a) in the clear or (b) in danger and likely to seize again.
 All the signs looked good, so I wasn’t worried about him slipping back into another seizure.
 But I had another concern: what had brought this one on?

 medications being out of whack;